USFWS/secas/contacttest.md

 ## Blueprint User Support

-Blueprint user support staff are here to help you use the Blueprint to support a proposal or inform a decision.
+Have a question about the Blueprint, or want to use it in your work to support a grant proposal or inform a conservation decision?
+User support staff are here to help (for free)!
 They also help incorporate your feedback into future Blueprint revisions and improve the online interfaces for accessing Blueprint data.

-Not sure who to contact?
-Start with Hilary at [hilary_morris@fws.gov](mailto:hilary_morris@fws.gov) and she'll put you in touch with the best person to help.

 <img src="https://raw.githubusercontent.com/USFWS/secas/gh-pages/images/HilaryMorris_150p.jpg" align="left" style="padding-right: 20px">**Hilary Morris, Blueprint User Support & SECAS Communications Lead**<br>
 Hilary is based in Raleigh, NC.
 She coordinates communications for SECAS, which involves everything from managing the website and newsletter to writing easy-to-read explanations of data in the Blueprint.
 On the user support side, she has experience helping with strengthening grant applications, public lands planning, conservation partnerships, and city/county planning.
 She works primarily with Blueprint users in VA, NC, SC, and GA.
 Contact Hilary at [hilary_morris@fws.gov](mailto:hilary_morris@fws.gov).<br><br>